 Adding a theme to your school walk-a-thon or Fun Run can make the event more engaging and fun for your participants.
 Create a signature fundraising event that students will look forward to each year, with a walk-a-thon theme!

 Color Runs make great school crowdfunding events.
-The Fun Run is done with the simple addition of including packets of colorful powders at registration and for spectators.
+The Fun Run is done by adding packets of colorful powders at registration and for spectators.
 The students wear white to start and enjoy the day with bursts of colors they can do with what they wish.
-Learn more about organizing one with our article on Fundraising with a Color Run.
+Learn more about organizing one with this Fundraising with a Color Run article.

 Another fun walk idea to consider is a pajama walk or onesie run.
 The kids gear up in their pajamas before the event begins.
 Onesies have recently made a comeback in style and can be a fun idea for young ones and adults together.
-A more easily accessible outfit can simply be pajamas, in which events like Pajama Jamboree or Pajama Jog are names that roll with the theme well.
+A more easily accessible outfit can be pajamas.
+Event names like Pajama Jamboree or Pajama Jog roll with the theme well.

 Night Light Walks